rohit-lakhanpal/movie-collection/readme.md

 ## Quick Start
 To run this app locally, you need the following installed:
 1. node.js
-1. a code editor of your choice
+1. a code editor of your choice (vscode maybe)
 1. a git client
+1. postman

 Next simply pull the repo & make it your working directory like so ..
 ```nodejs